 - For following the treatment plan prescribed.

 - For providing the necessary personal information to complete your file.
 This includes any living will, power of attorney, or other directive that may affect your care.
+An Advance Directive Form is available upon request.

 - For any charges billed to you.